-Clearly, the knowledge production practices are open to contestation and have been both contested and defended (for the range, see Cartwright and Davis, 2016; Lawson, 2015; Rodrik, 2015; Syll 2016; Mary Morgan, 2012; Caballero, 2010; Milonakis, 2017).
+Clearly, the knowledge production practices are open to contestation and have been both contested and defended (for the range, see Cartwright and Davis, 2016; Lawson, 2015; Rodrik, 2015; Syll, 2016; Mary Morgan, 2012; Caballero, 2010; Milonakis, 2017).
 It may well be that the whole mis-specifies the argumentation structures economists actually construct and how they persuade (see McCloskey, 1998), but the point I want to emphasise is that the whole (modernist or not, in McCloskey’s terms) affects the identity of economists and how they are socialised with respect to responsibility.
 Most mainstream economists will self-identify as social scientists, with reference to their field of inquiry, e.g. behavioural finance, but with a heavy emphasis on the science in social science.
 The concept of science economists have in mind is a claim of objectivity as clarity reinforced by method, and this in turn is conditioned by the skill set that forms the basis of their expertise.
 The whole is hazy because economists are rarely required to reflect upon this.
 This, too, is important because clarity and objectivity are not necessarily negatives if appropriately pursued and justified (the terms of contestation hinge on whether they are or can be justified, e.g. the problems of ontology, realism, realisticness, and the sacrifices involved in tractability that reduce to the metaphor of using a hammer to cut hair).
 But consider that academic economists rarely explicitly invoke the positive-normative divide and in debate are apt to be more sophisticated in their definition of economics than Robbin’s study of the allocation of scarce resources.
 However, the influence of both of these is still built into mainstream economics.
-They remain shadowy shibboleths.
+They remain shibboleths.

 Early training and attitude formation matter since any future recognition of problems deriving from ingrained positions rarely transcends them.
 There is not the space to go into any detail here, but I would note that mainstream economics has in some ways improved its recognition of issues of values.
-Most textbooks now have some equivalent of “thinking like an economist” in Mankiw and Taylor’s Economics ( 2014: Chapter 2), which clearly sets out how economists pursue a “positive” agenda of explanation (which claims to conform to scientific method) but are also normative advocates as policy advisors who disagree amongst themselves.
+Most textbooks now have some equivalent of “thinking like an economist” in Mankiw and Taylor’s Economics (2014: Chapter 2), which clearly sets out how economists pursue a “positive” agenda of explanation (which claims to conform to scientific method), whilst also operating as normative advocates, as policy advisors who disagree amongst themselves.
 This is ostensibly quite sophisticated.
 However, problems are not transcended if issues are juxtaposed, rather than reconciled and effectively integrated, since some aspect of the non-integrated whole is liable to overwhelm the rest.
 This affects how and whether economists are socialised to take responsibility.
 The point I want to emphasise is that this feeds into the concatenation of economics as ontology, methodology, theory and practice that frames responsibility, and this in turn has fundamental consequences for how economists are positioned in relation to intervention and policy.